Acton Lease Extension - Free Consultation

 Decision in Ealing

-An example of a Freehold Enfranchisement case for a Acton property is 4 Woodhurst Road in July 2013.
+An example of a Freehold Enfranchisement matter before the tribunal for a Acton flat is 4 Woodhurst Road in July 2013.
 The Tribunals valuation for the premium to be paid in respect of the collective enfranchisement was £51,050.
 This case affected 2 flats.
-The unexpired term as at the valuation date was 63.75 years.
+The unexpired residue of the current lease was 63.75 years.